hyperskill/hyperstyle/src/python/evaluation/qodana/imitation_model/README.md

 ## Architecture
 [`RobertaForSequenceClassification`](https://huggingface.co/transformers/model_doc/roberta.html#robertaforsequenceclassification) model with [`BCEWithLogitsLoss`](https://pytorch.org/docs/stable/generated/torch.nn.BCEWithLogitsLoss.html) solve multilabel classification task.

 Model outputs is a tensor of size: `batch_size`  x `num_classes`.
+Where `batch_size` is the number of training examples utilized in one iteration, and `num_classes` is the number of error types met in the dataset.
+By model class here, we mean a unique error type.
-Class probabilities are recieved by taking `sigmoid` and final predictions are computed by comparing the probability of each class with the `threshold`.
+Class probabilities are received by taking `sigmoid` and final predictions are computed by comparing the probability of each class with the `threshold`.

 As classes might be unbalanced the used metric is `f1-score`.
 ## What it does